darkhz/prlmk/README.md

 - We keep reclaiming pages if they are above defined threshold (`free_swap_limit`).

-- Once the swap goes below a free_swap_limit, we start to collect tasks to kill.
+- Once the swap goes below `free_swap_limit`, we start to collect tasks to kill.

 - We then sort those tasks based on their last accessed `stime+utime`, and then start killing the tasks with the lowest `stime+utime`.We stop